dieguisherrera/knetik-test/Answers to technical questions.md

 Thinking about scalability, I would have programmed thinking of millions of devices updating continuously live, looking for a good cache strategy.
 Having a central store like redux would be very robust in this cases, although today there's a new tool called ngrx for this cases.

+If the locations represent coordinates, would be nice to show it in a map.

 #### **2. What was the most useful feature that was added to the latest version of your chosen language?
 Please include a snippet of code that shows how you've used it.**